apocalyptech/pystarboundmap/README.md

        to a previously-visited area would be less likely to have to re-load.
  - Toggles for various element types?
  - Fancier rendering?  (base map materials have "edges" which we completely ignore at the moment.
-I suspect I'll never actually implement this since it'd probably increas our render time for a bunch, and it's not really important for anything you'd want to actually use this for)
+Would presumably increase render times...
  - Properly handle on/off items (light sources), open/closed doors, etc
  - Properly handle coloration of objects/tiles?
  - Randomize tiles w/ multiple options (dirt, etc, seems to be randomly